 |Travel by Train|

 About 6 miles (10 km) from the Old Town, Lijiang Railway Station is currently the second largest train station in Yunnan after Kunming Railway Station.
-The station mainly operates trains to/from Kunming, Dali and Qujing.
+The station mainly operates trains to/from Kunming and Dali.

 How to get to the Railway Station from Old Town?